rant-lang/rant/README.md

 ## Why Rant?

-🧰 **Painless API** <br/>
+🧰 **Pain-Free API** <br/>
-Rant's API is designed to be as straightforward as possible.
+Rant has a straightforward, no-nonsense API that is designed to be easy to use.
+No getting lost in configuration hell.
 Integrating Rant into your project only takes a few lines of code.

 💻 **Cross-Platform** <br/>
-Write once, run anywhere-- Rant code is fully portable across all supported platforms.
+Write once, run anywhere-- Rant code is fully portable across Windows, Mac, and Linux.

 🎲 **Built with ♥ for RNG** <br/>
+Rant is made with random generation in mind as a major use-case.

-Enjoy a wide array of built-in utilities for generating random numbers, strings, booleans, lists, list subsets, and much more.
-The internal RNG can be seeded before execution to produce deterministic outputs.
+Enjoy a wide array of built-in utilities for generating random numbers, strings, booleans, lists, list subsets, and much more for all your randomization needs.
+The internal RNG can be manually seeded to produce repeatable outputs.

+🎨 **It's a Scripting Language** <br/>
+Inspired by other popular scripting languages, Rant is a fully-fledged imperative programming language with a dynamic type system.
+Enjoy support for common primitives like strings, numbers, collections, closures, and more.

+🖨 **It's a Templating Language** <br/>
+Rant is all about "printing": each lexical scope has an output to add print (i.e. append values) to, which then prints itself to the parent output, and so on.
+This enables you to intuitively build strings, collections, and more in a familiar templating structure.

 🔱 **Advanced Branching** <br/>
 Fine-tune branching behavior with a multitude of configuration options and branch selection modes for iterative, random, and weighted selection.

-🎨 **Dynamic Variable System** <br/>
-Inspired by other popular scripting languages, Rant's dynamic variable system ergonomically supports common primitives, collection types, closures, and more.

-🖨 **Print Semantics** <br/>
-Rant is all about "printing": each lexical scope has an output to add values ("print") to, which then prints itself to the parent output, and so on.
-This lets you easily build strings and collections from multiple parts with minimal code.

 🧬 **Delightful Combinatorics** <br/>
 Perform nested mappings, filters, zips, combinations, and more with Rant's intuitive piping syntax.